tejdeepgurramkonda/Lokal-App-Android-Assignment---OtpAuthentication/README.md

 Open in Android Studio and run on an emulator or device.
 Firebase Analytics uses the bundled `google-services.json`.

 ## GPT Usage
-- GPT assisted in outlining the structure, ViewModel/state shaping, Compose timer patterns, and writing this README.
+- GPT assisted in outlining the structure, ViewModel/state shaping, Compose timer patterns.
 - Implementation details (data structures, logging points, state wiring) were reviewed and understood before coding.